 Donate by Check – Please make your check out to Small World Initiative and mail to Small World Initiative, 301 W 57th Street #45D, New York, New York 10019.

 *The Small World Initiative is a registered 501(c)(3) public charity and has been organized exclusively for charitable, scientific, and educational purposes.
 Donations to the Small World Initiative are tax-deductible to the full extent of the law.
 Employer Identification Number: 81-1772308.
 Registered Name: Small World Initiative, Inc.

 About Superbugs and the Growing Global Antibiotic Crisis

-Antibiotic resistance and the resulting diminishing supply of effective antibiotics are two of the biggest threats to global health today.
-While pharmaceutical companies have shifted away from developing new antibiotics, existing antibiotics are losing efficacy due to widespread antibiotic resistance.
-Formulated at Yale University in 2012 by Jo Handelsman, the Small World Initiative™ (SWI) is addressing this worldwide health threat through innovative and inspiring science curriculum.
+We are on the precipice of entering a post-antibiotic era, when a scraped knee or common infection may prove deadly for an otherwise healthy individual.
+Existing antibiotics are losing efficacy due to widespread antibiotic-resistant "superbugs".
+If no significant action is taken by 2050, superbugs will kill more people than cancer and diabetes combined and result in 300 million premature deaths (Review on AMR).
+Although the United Nations calls this "the greatest and most urgent global risk," pharmaceutical companies have shifted away from developing new antibiotics in favor of more lucrative ventures.
+Formulated at Yale University, the Small World Initiative® (SWI) is addressing this worldwide health threat through innovative and inspiring science curriculum.
 SWI centers around an introductory biology course in which students perform hands-on field and laboratory research on soil samples in the hunt for new antibiotics.
 This is particularly relevant as over two thirds of antibiotics come from soil bacteria or fungi.